zoffixznet/perl6.party/post/The-Failure-Point-of-a-Release.md

 also needed releases of MoarVM and NQP, since that's where the fixes for regex and uncurse were!

-About an hour after I release 2017.04.3, the Rakudo Star release manager asked whether NQP 2017.04.1 release was in the works.
+About an hour after I released 2017.04.3, the Rakudo Star release manager asked whether NQP 2017.04.1 release was in the works.
 It wasn't.
 Moreover, to do it right, it would need a MoarVM 2017.04.1 release too, which is released by another team.